Two champions league final defeats in three seasons have forced Diego Simeone to give a second thought about his future at Atletico Madrid.

-However the former Argentina midfielder informed that he has not yet given a thought about leaving the club.
+However, the former Argentina midfielder informed that he has not yet given a thought about leaving the club.

-Diego Simeone has a huge contribution behind Atletico Madrid’s success in the recent times.
+Diego Simeone has a huge contribution behind Atletico Madrid’s success in recent times.
 The 46-year-old was appointed as the new manager in the year 2011.
-He contributed a lot in changing the entire game philosophy and developing a team with a strong defensive unit which at the same time are deadly on the counter.
+He contributed a lot in changing the entire game philosophy and developing a team with a strong defensive unit which at the same time is deadly on the counter.

 Simeone never blamed luck for his team’s disappointing defeat against the cross-town rivals.
 He however praised Real Madrid’s performance and stressed on the fact that Real Madrid won the battle of nerves.

 “I don’t believe in injustice in football.
-Real Madrid were better than us albeit in the penalty shoot-out.
+Real Madrid was better than us albeit in the penalty shoot-out.
 The players were tremendous.
 I told them not to cry after the game because when you give everything there is no need for tears,” Simeone said.